filakhtov/gentoo-use-docs/net-misc/iputils.md

 > ping6: function not available; crypto disabled

 for some or all hosts, it means that `ssl` flag must be enabled in order to make it work.

+### static
+This flag will append `-static` option to `LDFLAGS` for building statically linked binaries.

+It is recommended to disable this flag for regular system.

+### tftpd
+Enable `tftpd` server installation for TFTP (Trivial File Transfer Protocol) support.

+This flag can safely be disabled unless TFTP server is required (e.g. to run PXE booting server or flashing firmware into certain routers).

 ### tracepath
 Enable `tracepath` tool installation.
 If `ipv6` flag is also enabled tracepath will be built with IPv6 protocol support.